 Awards – Each team that makes a championship final in any age group, or a championship final in a gold or silver division of an age group, will receive awards at the tournament’s conclusion.
 Only overall age group champions, or gold division winners, will receive team awards; all teams who make a final will receive individual awards for each player.
-These awards are usually distributed on the east side of the Complex B pavilion for baseball ages 7U-13U.
-Awards are presented at the field site of the championship game in D complex for age 14U.
+These awards are usually distributed at the field site of each championship game.

 Coaches Passes – Each team is given four coaches passes for a tournament.
 These passes are available at the entrance gate in the complex in which a team plays its first game of the event; each pass is available after a coach records his or her signature on a sign-in sheet at the gate.
 If a pass is lost or irreparably damaged beyond identification, it will not be replaced for that weekend.
 The coach without the pass will then be expected to pay a gate admission fee.
 Therefore, please take extra care to guard your pass once received.

 Complex A – The field pod closest to Dr. F. E. Wright Drive, Complex A has five fields with a fence distance of 200 feet each.
 There are two all-dirt infields for 7-and-8-year-old coach-pitch games.
 Complex A also has three grassed infields for 9-and-10-year-old baseball games.
 Complex A also features a modern playground and a central pavilion area providing a bit of sun relief, as well as a concessions stand and gift shop.